agrima2010/gtrellis_CLI_tool/README.md

   <img src="images/example_output.png" alt="Example GTrellis output" width="1000">
 </p>

-**Figure:** Genome-wide comparison of tumor (red) and normal (blue) BED track scores visualized using **GTrellis**.
+**Figure:** Genome-wide comparison of tumor (red) and normal (blue) BED track scores visualized using **gtrellis**.
 Each panel corresponds to a chromosome, with genomic positions shown along the x-axis and log10-transformed scores on the y-axis.

 # Note
 This project uses Apptainer to package the complete software stack, ensuring identical versions of R and Bioconductor packages across systems.
 This makes the workflow reproducible on HPC clusters where users may not have administrative privileges.